anshumalapandit/Chef-AI-Your-Smart-Food-Fitness-Recommender-Project/README.md

 LLaMA 3.3 (Meta)-	AI model for generating personalized suggestions Bootstrap	-Responsive design
 # *🛠️ How It Works*
-User enters personal details (age, gender, weight, diseases, region, etc.)
+1.User enters personal details (age, gender, weight, diseases, region, etc.)
-The backend (Flask) sends input to the LLaMA 3.3 model.
+2.The backend (Flask) sends input to the LLaMA 3.3 model.
-AI model processes the data and generates:
+3.AI model processes the data and generates:
-🏋️ Workouts
+🏋️ Workouts,
-🍲 Meal suggestions
+🍲 Meal suggestions,
-🍴 Restaurant names (region-specific)
+🍴 Restaurant names (region-specific), and
 Results are displayed in a structured, clean UI.
 # *🚀 How to Run Locally*
 # 1. Clone the repo